 As you might recall, World Relief recently opened its newest office in Chad.
 The location of our office there puts us in close proximity to Sudanese refugees who are fleeing.
-At this time, we do not know if a response in Chad will be possible, but our teams are monitoring the situation and staying open to needs as they arise.
+An emergency response team composed of World Relief staff from around the world arrived in Chad on June 12th, 2023 to support World Relief’s Chad office in a cross-border refugee response.

-Why Does This Matter to Me and World Relief?
+Why Does Responding To This Conflict Matter To Me and World Relief?

 Sudan has long been a crossroads between the Middle East and Africa.
 Though rich in cultures and resources, decades of colonization, civil conflict and climate disasters have made Sudan one of the most vulnerable countries on earth.